krathjen/studiolibrary/README.md

 * https://github.com/krathjen/studiolibrary

 ## What's changed in version 2?

 Most of the changes in version 2 are to help with maintaining the project.
 There have been many API changes, so the major version was changed.

+* Only supports Maya 2017 and Maya 2018
 * Items created before version 1.5.x (mid-2014) are no longer supported
 * Creating and switching between libraries from the UI is no longer supported

+## Features

+* Save poses and animation
+* Mirror poses and animation
+* Create easy to use selection sets
+* MMB drag for fast pose blending
+* LMB drag and drop to organize items
+* Insert, merge and replace animation
+* Supports Windows, Linux and OSX
+* Supports Maya 2017 and Maya 2018

 ## Contributing